docker-science/cookiecutter-docker-science/README.rst

 ~~~~~~~~~~~~~~~~~

 We can run Jupyter Notebook in the Docker container.
 The Jupyter Notebook uses the default port ``8888`` in **Docker container (NOT HOST)** and
-the port is forwarded to the one you specify with ``jupyter_host_port``  in the cootiecutter command.
+the port is forwarded to the one you specify with ``JUPYTER_HOST_PORT``  in the cootiecutter command.
 You can see the Jupyter Notebook UI accessing
-"http://localhost:jupyter_host_port".
+"http://localhost:JUPYTER_HOST_PORT".
 When you save notebooks the files are saved in the ``notebook`` directory.

 Tips
 -----